waku-org/specs/standards/core/rln-contract.md

 Key considerations include:
 - To minimize gas costs, it's better to overwrite a single high-rate membership rather than multiple low-rate ones.
-- To encourage timely withdrawals, it's better to overwrite memberships that have been _Expired_ for a long time.
+- To encourage timely deposit withdrawals, it's better to overwrite memberships that have been _Expired_ for a long time.

 ### Considerations for User-facing Applications